Sexual Assault and Related Offences

 Building Your Defence

-In order to answer your questions, we will discuss a number of topics with you, including:
+In order to answer your most pressing questions, I will discuss a number of topics with you, including:

-- The evidence against you: Your case may depend on evidence from witnesses, from electronic sources, or from your own statements.
-We’ll talk about how it was obtained and whether it can be used against you.
+- The evidence against you: Your case may depend largely on evidence from witnesses, electronic sources, or from your own statements.
+Together, we’ll talk about how this evidence may be used against you and how it can affect your case

-- Aggravating factors: These include the use of weapons, or a victim who is a minor or has suffered bodily harm.
-If you were in a position of trust (such as a teacher, doctor or nursing home attendant) your situation is also considered more serious.
+- Aggravating factors: These include the use of weapons during the charged event, the presence of a victim who is a minor, and/or the evidence of sustained bodily harm.
+If you were in a position of trust (for example, as the plaintiff’s teacher, doctor, or nursing home attendant), your situation is also considered more serious in court

 - Possibilities if pleading guilty: There may be ways to minimize your sentence if you plead guilty.
-These may include counselling or other treatment.
+These may include counselling or other options

 Contact Muenz Criminal Law

-We represent clients charged with sexual assault-related charges in Calgary or surrounding areas.
+We represent clients charged with sexual assault-related charges in Calgary and surrounding areas.
 Call us at 403 543-6666 or fill out our online form.

 *If you are required to enter the Sex Offender Registry, additional consequences include restrictions on your movements, even within the country.